5 Steps to Program Your Subconscious

 When we’re introduced to a new person, for example, it doesn’t take us long to quickly evaluate whether we like them or not.
 When we go down the stairs and miss a step, we usually react in a split second to regain our balance.

 There are many things that we do automatically and many answers we give without analyzing and rationalizing them.
 Overall, there are many behaviors we have that come from this subconscious structure.

-Doing it would be an incredible way to act with more assurance and less fear so we can remake ourselves into a freer, fuller, happier person.
+Doing it would be an incredible way to act with more assurance and less fear.
+As a result, we can make ourselves more liberated and happier people.

 Nothing you find in your subconscious is arbitrary or accidental.
 Your subconscious hosts the essence of everything you’ve gone through, seen, and felt.

 It’s a kind of “junk drawer” where the compass of your being and everything that’s happened to you is kept.

 Everything you’ve lived through leaves an emotional mark according to how you have processed it.
 Therefore, you construct certain associations, correct or not, based on things you’ve experienced:

 “People who look me in the eye are trustworthy because my mother looked at me like that.”
 “Men who avoid looking at you when they speak to you are dangerous because my first boyfriend did that, and he really hurt me.”

 Therefore, everything you’ve gone through leaves a mark on your subconscious.
 Thus, you probably interpret your reality according to the information you’ve stored.

 Your subconscious is what allows you to respond quickly when there isn’t time to think about things.